Managing adaptive content

 Introduction

 Prepr lets you create personalized experiences with Adaptive content.
-With Adaptive content, content editors can make different versions of content for various visitor segments.
+With Adaptive content, you can make different versions of content for various visitor segments.
 You can then show the right content to each visitor based on their segment giving them a personalized experience.

 Use case